 Applying something cold to your neck can help to numb the painful area, decreasing inflammation.
 After a day or two, you may benefit from applying heat to the same area.
 You can use a heating pad or take a warm bath.

 If you find that your neck pain is persistent or particularly debilitating, you may benefit from seeing a physical therapist (PT).
 A PT can teach you exercises to relax your neck muscles and help relieve pain and discomfort.
 A common neck stretch that may be helpful includes:

 - Looking straight ahead

-- Then, looking downward slightly and gently moving your head backward
+- Then, look downward slightly and gently move your head backward

 In some cases, your neck pain may spread to your shoulders.
-This can be due to how you sleep; however, shoulder pain can also be the result of dislocation, tendonitis, or pinched nerves(5).
+This can be due to how you sleep; however, shoulder pain can also be the result of dislocation, tendonitis, or pinched nerves.

 An online doctor provides a quick and convenient way to access a healthcare professional from the comfort of your own home.
 At DrHouse, we can provide you with a virtual visit with a doctor in less than 15 minutes.
-We also provide same day in-person visits through our app.
-Our app also includes an online pharmacy so that you can purchase medications immediately after your visit and get them delivered to your home.
-If you experience persistent neck pain, book an appointment with us today.
+If you experience persistent neck pain, start a visit with us today.

 - Neck pain is a common condition with increasing prevalence over the years

 - If you experience neck pain after sleeping, it is likely due to your sleeping position or pillow